For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Melanocharitidae (Berrypeckers and Longbills)

-YELLOW-BELLIED LONGBILL (Toxorhamphus novaeguineae) [E]
+YELLOW-BELLIED LONGBILL (Toxorhamphus novaeguineae) – Vocal at Kiunga but really only glimpsed.
+[E]

 Paramythiidae (Tit Berrypecker, Crested Berrypecker)